FR13ndSDP/Flame3D.jl/README.md

 - Call `Cantera` for chemical reaction evaluation, either Python or C++ interface
 - Use `HDF5` and `VTK` for I/O
 - Use `matplotlib`, `Makie.jl` or `Paraview` for post-processing
-- Use immersed boundary method to represent complex geometry (work in progress)
+- Use immersed boundary method on curvilinear coordinates to represent complex geometry (work in progress)
 - Be able to simulate incompressible flow efficiently (work in progress)
 ## Usage